-Anxiety is a mental illness where a person has an intense, excessive, and persistent fear about a specific everyday situation.
+Anxiety is a mental health disorder that causes intense, excessive, and persistent fear about everyday situations.
 According to researchers, “the frequency of anxiety in OSA patients is higher than in the general population.”
-One reason for this is that OSA causes the person to wake up unexpectedly and short of breath, which can lead to an anxiety-inducing situation.
+Because OSA causes the sufferer to wake up unexpectedly and short of breath, this can lead to an anxiety-inducing situation.

 While OSA can affect anxiety, the impact can go the other way as well.
-For example, one of the symptoms of anxiety is excessive daytime sleepiness, which just so happens to be a significant symptom of sleep apnea.
+For example, one of the symptoms of anxiety is excessive daytime sleepiness.
+That’s also a significant symptom of sleep apnea.
 When combined, these two conditions provoke each other and make sleeping nearly impossible.

-OSA has also been linked to depression, another mental illness that makes a person disinterested, sad, guilty, or unmotivated.
-Depression can significantly impair your daily life, and it can result in symptoms such as loss of appetite, depleted energy levels, lack of concentration, a change in behavior, or a decrease in self-esteem.
+Doctors have also linked OSA to depression.
+Depression is another mental illness that makes a person feel disinterested, guilty, or unmotivated.
+It can significantly impair your daily life, resulting in symptoms such as loss of appetite, depleted energy levels, lack of concentration, a change in behavior, or a decrease in self-esteem.

-One of the ways that OSA is connected to depression is when patients lose sleep due to poor sleep maintenance, such as OSA, it can irritate the symptoms of depression and cause an episode.
+One of the links between OSA and depression is poor sleep maintenance, such as conditions like OSA.
+These conditions can irritate the symptoms of depression and cause an episode as a result.
 According to researchers, approximately 46% of people with OSA have or had depressive symptoms.

-One cause is that the administration of antipsychotic medication can increase a patient’s risk of experiencing an OSA episode.
-The medicine can cause restlessness, weight gain, and — most importantly — movements of the jaw, lips, and tongue.
+Sometimes, antipsychotic medications can increase a patient’s risk of experiencing an OSA episode.
+The medicine can cause restlessness, weight gain, and jaw, lips, and tongue movement.
 All of these can initiate the symptoms of sleep apnea and make an episode more likely.